jforday12/ColourMazeBot/README.md

 https://imperiallondon-my.sharepoint.com/:f:/r/personal/jf1320_ic_ac_uk/Documents/ECM_videos?csf=1&web=1&e=4wK5mQ

-As we can see we had perfect run for the first two actual mazes and we achieved a perfect run on the third attempt of the hard maze.
-The reason why we had to nudge it slightly is due to a slight drift in the motors on the way back shifting it off course.
+As we can see we had perfect run for the first two actual mazes and we achieved a perfect run on the final hard maze.
+If things were to go wrong we may have had to nudge it slightly is due to a slight drift in the motors on the way back shifting it off course.